Royal Oak Retail Fraud Lawyer | Ferndale Retail Fraud Attorney

 - Third-Degree Retail Fraud – for property valued below $200.
 A misdemeanor conviction with up to 93 days of jail time and up to $500 in fines (or three times the value of the identified property) is possible.

-Your Rights If Charges With Michigan Retail Fraud
+Your Rights If Charged With Michigan Retail Fraud

 You should be aware that a store has the right to detain a suspect for a “reasonable” amount of time.
 They may also demand monetary compensation.
 But the accused has rights, too, and the sooner professional legal counsel is retained, the better.